han-xudong/libfrankapy/docs/development/index.md

 # Development Guide

-Welcome to the LibFrankaPy development guide.
-This section contains comprehensive information for developers who want to contribute to or understand the internals of LibFrankaPy.
+Welcome to the libfrankapy development guide.
+This section contains comprehensive information for developers who want to contribute to or understand the internals of libfrankapy.

 ## Overview

-LibFrankaPy is designed as a high-performance Python interface for Franka Emika robots, combining the ease of Python with the real-time capabilities of C++.
+libfrankapy is designed as a high-performance Python interface for Franka Emika robots, combining the ease of Python with the real-time capabilities of C++.
 This development guide will help you understand the architecture, contribute effectively, and maintain high code quality.

 ## Getting Started

-If you're new to LibFrankaPy development, we recommend starting with:
+If you're new to libfrankapy development, we recommend starting with:

 1. **[Architecture Overview](./architecture)** - Understand the system design and core components
 2. **[Contributing Guide](./contributing)** - Learn how to set up your development environment and contribute